 A. The first one represented the enunciation and beginning of an understanding and discovery through books and ingredients which I thought were fantastic at that time when they were grown in north Queensland in Australia and came down to Sydney.

 And that was when Sydney’s restaurant scene was in that high flying swing of success — the time of Neil Perry, Chris Mansfield, and all those chefs who built its reputation.
 Then in London because of the ingredients available it developed much more, along with my depth of experience, and I thought we were pretty good.

 But coming back to Thailand things changed completely.
 The recipes I had that I thought worked well didn’t anymore so everything had to be re-tested.
 There was a culinary spring-cleaning which as a 50 year-old cook was irksome at the time, but in retrospect was good, because it got rid of a lot of assumed recipes that had been relied upon without reconsidering.

 Q. Are you still learning as a chef?

-A shorter, edited version of this conversation appeared in the June 2014 Interview issue of Southeast Asia Globe.
+A shorter version of this conversation appeared in the June 2014 Interview issue of Southeast Asia Globe.
 While interviewing and photographing Chef David Thompson we stayed as appreciative guests of the hospitable Metropolitan by Como hotel in Bangkok, which is home to Nahm.